TinyCircuits/Thumby-Website/docs/FAQ.md

 **How can I test that the audio is working?**

+Check that the Audio is turned on in the settings menu: Turn Thumby on -> scroll down once -> scroll to the right once -> check that the 'Audio' setting is 'ON'.

-Not every game has audio, but some definitely do!
-The game **SaurRun** likely has the loudest audio of the games loaded onto Thumby.
-You can try playing this game and holding the Thumby closer to your ear to hear the tiny piezo sounds while jumping the running Dinosaur.
-It may also help to check that the Audio is turned on in the settings menu (Turn Thumby on -> scroll down once -> scroll to the right once -> check that the 'Audio' setting is 'ON')
+Not every game has sound effects, but some of the preloaded games do.
+You can test audio with the game **SaurRun** - try playing this game and holding the Thumby closer to your ear to hear the tiny piezo sounds while jumping the running Dinosaur.
+Or play the **TinyBlocks** game to hear tiny ticking sounds as the play blocks fall down the screen.

 ---